-- The Associate Dean Academic Affairs (or their advocate) will present the dismissal recommendation, after which the members of the Committee will be given the opportunity to ask questions of the Associate Dean Academic Affairs (or to their advocate). - The student (or their advocate) will then make their presentation after which the members of the Committee will be given the opportunity to ask questions of the student (or their advocate). - The Associate Dean Academic Affairs (or their advocate) will be given an opportunity to reply to the presentation of the student.
-Any such reply will be limited to new matters raised during the student's presentation that could not have been anticipated when they presented the recommendation. - Members of the Committee will be given a final opportunity to ask questions of the student and of the Associate Dean Academic Affairs (or their respective advocates). - The student and the faculty member/academic administrator (or their advocates) will be given the opportunity to make brief closing statements.
+- The Associate Dean Academic Affairs (or their advocate) will present the dismissal recommendation, after which the members of the Committee will be given the opportunity to ask questions of the Associate Dean Academic Affairs (or their advocate). - The student (or their advocate) will then make their presentation after which the members of the Committee will be given the opportunity to ask questions of the student (or their advocate). - The Associate Dean Academic Affairs (or their advocate) will be given an opportunity to reply to the presentation of the student.
+Any such reply will be limited to new matters raised during the student's presentation that could not have been anticipated when they presented the recommendation. - Members of the Committee will be given a final opportunity to ask questions of the student and of the Associate Dean Academic Affairs (or their respective advocates). - The student (or their advocate) and the Associate Dean Academic Affaris (or their advocate) will be given the opportunity to make brief closing statements.